About

 Climate Advocacy Lab

 I am a movement builder, community organizer, trainer, facilitator, and Licensed Clinical Social Worker Candidate living in San Francisco, Bay Area.
 A proud alum of the University of California, Davis, and Sciences Po, Paris.
-I am currently attaining my Master's Degree in Clinical Social Work from the University of Southern, California.
+I received my Master's Degree in Clinical Social Work from the University of Southern, California.
 Since 2009, I've been an organizer, facilitator, and trainer for over 8 years.
 Led and directed climate justice programs that advocate and mobilize frontline communities around equitable solutions to the climate crisis.
 Trained over 3,000 activists on justice and equity issues, organizational change, and strategic design.
 I specialize in the training curriculum, facilitation, organizing, justice, and equity training.
 In my spare time, you can catch me traveling the world, and cooking amazing meals.

 Carina Barnett-Loro